madhan987/user-ops/README.md

 # user-ops

-This service is consumer-facing service which will accept request from the user and validated the request and send the validated request to **data-handler** service to process and store the data in file format.
+This service is consumer-facing service which will accept request from the user which validates the request and send the validated request to **data-handler** service, to process and store the data in file format.

-**Steps to setup and run the user-ops service**
+**Steps to setup and run the user-ops service :**

-1.Go to the [Apache Kafka downloads](https://kafka.apache.org/downloads) page and download the [Scala 2.3.0 kafka_2.12-2.3.0.tgz](https://archive.apache.org/dist/kafka/2.3.0/kafka_2.12-2.3.0.tgz).
+1.Go to [Apache Kafka downloads](https://kafka.apache.org/downloads) page and download the [Scala 2.3.0 kafka_2.12-2.3.0.tgz](https://archive.apache.org/dist/kafka/2.3.0/kafka_2.12-2.3.0.tgz).

-2.Next unzip it to a particular location and
+2.Unzip the file to a particular location

 >   a.
-Open a command prompt and start the Zookeeper using below command.
+Open a command prompt and start the Zookeeper using the below command.
 >
   	zookeeper-server-start.bat {file_location}\config\zookeeper.properties

 >   b.
-Open a new command prompt and start the Apache Kafka using below command.
+Open a new command prompt and start the Apache Kafka using the below command.
 >
   	kafka-server-start.bat {file_location}\config\server.properties

 >   c.
-Open a new command prompt and create a topic with name data-processor, that has only one partition & one replica using below command.
+Open a new command prompt and create a topic with name data-processor, it has only one partition & one replica using below command.
 >
   	kafka-topics.bat --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 -topic data-processor